IngaFeick/IngaFeick/README.md

 ### Hi there 👋 I'm Inga

-- 🚀  Odd mix between software developer and SRE/DevOps 🥑
+- 🚀  Somewhere inbetween software developer and SRE/DevOps 🥑
 - 🔭  I’m currently working on: monitoring and tracing @ trivago
 - 🌱  I’m currently learning: Haskell and Rust
-- 📫  How to reach me: TODO
+- 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/inga-feick-065bb2125/)